fabric8io-images/fish-pepper/README.md

 ### Configuration

-There are two kinds of configuration file:
+There are two kinds of configuration files:

 * A global configuration `fish-pepper.yml` global, image independent configuration, like a default Docker user name or the maintainer to